 For further ease, Sony has equipped these with a dual noise sensor technology that identifies any non-audio voice and blocks it.
 But while this is a beneficial feature, it can become a problem if someone is trying to communicate with you.

 These headphones have a speak-to-chat technology to resolve this con.
 It reduces audio volumes automatically during conversations.
-However, some users have complained regarding the headphones getting mute even if they sneezed.
+However, some users have complained about the headphones getting mute even if they sneezed.

 There are also touch sensors on the ear cups.
 So, when you touch them, they automatically pause/skip/play music tracks.
 The sensors can also activate voice assistants, receive calls, and adjust the volume.
 With this headphone, there is no need to fiddle with the control buttons!